Rethinking Technology Stack Selection with AI Coding Proficiency: Introduction

-In the software development lifecycle (SDLC), developers always need to select appropriate programming languages, frameworks, and third-party libraries based on target requirements before engaging in actual coding, which is known as \textit{technology stack selection}~\cite{stratoflow2023sdlc}.
-For example, when building a web application, developers usually decide to use one of the mainstream backend frameworks such as Spring Boot, Django, or Express.js, rather than building from scratch to boost productivity.
-Technology stack selection has a decisive impact on development efficiency, maintainability, and the overall quality of the final software system~\cite{birrell1988practical,stratoflow2023sdlc}.
-From a corporate perspective, technology stack selection represents a critical strategic decision with far-reaching business implications.
-Real-world cases have demonstrated that a good technology choice can effectively reduce development costs by up to 78\%~\cite{TechDebtCost2025}, while an inappropriate technology stack can lead to the failure of enterprise projects and economic losses~\cite{WrongTechnologyStack2025}.
-Recognizing the importance of an appropriate technique stack, existing software engineering (SE) research has proposed a variety of evaluation frameworks and guidelines to support the technology selection~\cite{kazman2000atam,bass2021software,kazman2001quantifying,iso25010,golden1989analytic}.
-These approaches systematically evaluate multiple intrinsic quality attributes, such as maintainability, performance, and reliability, with quantitative metrics and qualitative assessments to rank candidate technologies, thereby facilitating the decision-making for optimal technology adoption that aligns with specific project requirements.
+In the software development lifecycle, developers need to select appropriate programming languages, frameworks, and third-party libraries based on target requirements before coding, which is known as \textit{technology stack selection}~\cite{stratoflow2023sdlc}.
+For example, when building a web application, developers usually choose mainstream backend frameworks such as \texttt{Spring Boot}, \texttt{Django}, or \texttt{Express.js}, rather than building from scratch.
+Technology stack selection has a decisive impact on development efficiency, maintainability, and software quality~\cite{birrell1988practical,stratoflow2023sdlc}, as a good choice can reduce development costs by up to 78\%~\cite{TechDebtCost2025}, while an inappropriate stack can lead to project failure and economic losses~\cite{WrongTechnologyStack2025}.
+Within this broader context, \textit{technology selection}, the choice of individual technologies or components within a stack, constitutes a key component of stack selection.
+Recognizing its importance, existing software engineering (SE) research has proposed evaluation frameworks and guidelines to support technology selection~\cite{kazman2000atam,bass2021software,kazman2001quantifying,iso25024,golden1989analytic}, systematically evaluating quality attributes such as maintainability, performance, and reliability to rank candidate technologies and facilitate optimal technology adoption~\cite{iso25024}.